Oregon Employment Law : Everything You Need to Know

 - Underground miners cannot work more than eight hours within a 24-hour period.

-- Police offers, firefighters, and those working in hospitals, residential care centers, and nursing facilities have unique overtime rules.
+- Police officers, firefighters, and those working in hospitals, residential care centers, and nursing facilities have unique overtime rules.

 - Employers must pay employees for time prepping to do the job.
 This can include changing into protective gear to do the job.